nebul4ck/devops-engineer/docker/resources/docs/question_of_exam.md

 ```
 18. What is a quorum and why it is important?
 ```
-Quorun ensure that the cluster state stays consistent in the presence of failures by requiring a majority of nodes to agree on values.
+Quorum ensure that the cluster state stays consistent in the presence of failures by requiring a majority of nodes to agree on values.
-Raft tolerates up to (N-1)/2 failures and requires a majority or quorum of (N/2)+1 members to agree on values proposed to the cluster. without quorun swarm wont be able to serve the requests to schedule additional tasks.
+Raft tolerates up to (N-1)/2 failures and requires a majority or quorum of (N/2)+1 members to agree on values proposed to the cluster. without quorum swarm wont be able to serve the requests to schedule additional tasks.
 ```
 ### Describe the difference between running a container and running a service.
 19. What is the difference between running a container and runnning a service?